roleplaysystems/roleplaysystems.github.io/_pages/index.md

 ### WHERE WE ARE

-Roleplay will be available commercially before the end of 2022, with a very permissive free tier.

-If you are interested in giving Roleplay a go, or have any questions or comments, let me know:
+Roleplay will be available before the end of 2022.
+If you are interested in giving it a go, or have any questions or comments, let me know:

 #### [hi@roleplay.systems](mailto:hi@roleplay.systems)